react-native-ar/react-native-arkit/README.md

 ### Mostly automatic installation

+⚠️ **Currently automatic installation does not work as PocketSVG is missing.
+Follow the manual installation.**

 `$ react-native link react-native-arkit`

-!
-Currently automatic installation does not work as PocketSVG is missing.
-Follow the manual installation

 ### Manual installation